RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ```

 ### Product Tree

 The `product_tree` section identifies all affected Red Hat software, represents the nested
 relationship of component to product and provides CPEs or PURLs depending on the affected layer.
 There are two main
 objects in the “product_tree” object: `branches` and `relationships`.

 #### Branches

-The parent `branches` object has one child object of the `vendor` category with the name set to "Red Hat".
+The parent `branches` object has one child object of the `vendor` category with the name set to `Red Hat`.
 All
-affected Red Hat products and components will be nested in that "branches" array.
-Compressed down, the parent branches
+affected Red Hat products and components will be nested in that `branches` array.
+Compressed down, the parent `branches`
 object would look like:

 ```json